 Through our partners and the Joint ACT Alliance Solidarity hub, we help marginalised communities to understand and claim their rights, and fight for the change that will benefit many hundreds of thousands at a national level.
 But there is no quick fix.
 It will involve long-term advocacy and campaigning, to invest in a future that is equal for all.

 To increase our impact, Christian Aid is joining Church of Sweden, Brot fuer die Welt and South African partners, to improve joint working on economic, gender and environmental justice (as a joint initiative of ACT Alliance members).
 Together we are creating the ACT Alliance Ubumbano Solidarity Hub as a new model in the country and more widely in Southern Africa.
 Find out more

 - To enable a strong and vibrant movement of poor peoples’ organisations who are claiming their rights to a dignified life.

-- Enable communities in South Africa to successfully hold government and/or private sector to account on economic justice/inequality and human rights and advocate for economic and tax justice in the country and globally.
+- Enable communities in South Africa to successfully hold government and/or private sector to account on economic justice/inequality and human rights and advocate for economic tax justice in the country and globally.

 - To help build a new joint operating model with European and Southern African ACT allies and partners to provide better support to civil society to challenge inequality in the three pillars of work: economic, gender and environmental injustice.
 Jointly we wish to define a new way of working in solidarity as equal partners.

 In South Africa we work on...